 All of the counties of eastern Tennessee, including Anderson, Blount, Campbell, Claiborne, Cocke, Grainger,

 Hamblen, Jefferson, Loudon, Monroe, Sevier, and Union, are covered by the rental and other types of housing programs.
 They assist people who have recently become homeless or are on the verge of becoming evicted because of some circumstance that has happened beyond their control.

-The non-profits that receive ESG funding may be able to provide cash grants and/or limited financial assistance to individuals and families who are facing an eviction and/or who are now homeless.
+The non-profits that receive ESG funding may be able to provide cash grants and/or limited financial assistance to individuals and families who are facing an eviction.
+Some of the money can be used for other housing needs as well, with a focus on people who are now homeless.
 The rent help is targeted at those who would remain homeless without this immediate form of financial assistance.
 Some of the expenses eligible for help from the program include security deposits, past due and/or current rent payments, and even utility costs and energy bills.

 The total amount of rent assistance provided can pay for expenses for a defined period of time.
 Any relief is intended to be short term in nature, and payments will be made directly to landlords or property owners/managers and the utility companies themselves.
-Other resources that may be offered include housing relocation and stabilization services, mediation, counseling for debt reduction and credit repair, security or case management and related costs for qualified individuals.
+Other resources that may be offered include housing relocation and stabilization services, mediation, counseling for debt reduction and credit repair services.
+Eastern Tennessee residents can also seek security deposits or case management and related costs for qualified individuals.

 Like this site?